 HIGHER EDUCATION TEACHING EXPERIENCE

-Prior to her employ at WNCC, Mintowt-Czyz was an actor and instructor based in London, England.
-She worked as a guest lecturer, director, and choreographer for multiple schools through the Conservatoire for Dance and Drama including Rambert School of Ballet and Modern Dance, the National Center for Circus Arts, Bristol Old Vic, and the Royal Academy of Dramatic Art.
-After returning to the United States in 2018, she began leading workshops in musical theatre, physical theatre, devising, and auditioning.
-In Salt Lake City, UT, Mintowt-Czyz was invited to be the Assistant Director and Movement Specialist at Salt Lake Community College on a production of ‘The Love For Three Oranges’, where she blended Commedia dell’arte and clowning to create a dynamic interpretation of this classic tale.
-In 2019 Mintowt-Czyz produced her first original physical theatre piece entitled ‘On This Eve’.
-This was a devised piece starring two of her students, Tyler Fox and Whitney Black.
+Before her time at WNCC, Mintowt-Czyz worked as an actor, guest lecturer, director, and choreographer in London, England.
+She collaborated with multiple schools within the Conservatoire for Dance and Drama, including Rambert School of Ballet and Modern Dance, the National Center for Circus Arts, Bristol Old Vic, and the Royal Academy of Dramatic Art.
+After returning to the United States in 2018, she conducted workshops in musical theatre, physical theatre, devising, and auditioning.
+In Salt Lake City, UT, Mintowt-Czyz served as the Assistant Director and Movement Specialist at Salt Lake Community College for a production of "The Love For Three Oranges," where she skillfully blended Commedia dell'arte and clowning to offer a dynamic interpretation of the classic tale.
+Additionally, she produced her first original physical theatre piece, "On This Eve," featuring her students Tyler Fox and Whitney Black.

-Francesca Mintowt-Czyz began earning her dual-MFA in Performance and Production Design from the Savannah College of Art and Design in the fall of 2021, and remains active as an arts educator.
-In her first year alone, she directed three productions, including 'Lungs' by Duncan Macmillan, 'Pochsy's Lips' by Karen Hines, and William Shakespeare's 'Much Ado About Nothing’.
-In addition, she performed as Marie-Antoinette in 'The Revolutionists', ensemble in 'All Shook Up', and Mrs. Jennings in the SCAD production of 'Sense and Sensibility', where she was also the assistant director, choreographer and dialect coach.
+Mintowt-Czyz recently graduated with her MFA in Performing Arts from the Savannah College of Art and Design.
+During her time there, she directed multiple productions including works by Duncan Macmillan, Karen Hines, and William Shakespeare.
+She also took on acting roles, such as Marie-Antoinette in "The Revolutionists," ensemble in "All Shook Up," and Mrs. Jennings in the SCAD production of "Sense and Sensibility," where she also contributed as the assistant director, choreographer, and dialect coach.